codewitty/small_bizHack/README.md

 Code for the app we built for Small Business Hacks at Intuit in November 2018.

-We built a web app called Lexii.
+We built a web app called Lexii which is short for lexicographical